 On the regulatory side, there is pressure, both internationally and nationally, to improve the safety of global food supplies at all points along the increasingly complex supply chains.

 These can involve multiple growers, processors, transporters, ingredient and packaging manufacturers and storage sites in any part of the world.
 Even simple ingredients can have complex supply chains with multiple handover points where risk can be introduced and then errors become difficult to trace.

-Most significantly, major food importing and exporting countries such as the US and China have introduced the greatest changes to their food safety legislation for decades.
+Most significantly, over the last few years, major food importing and exporting countries such as the US and China have introduced the greatest changes to their food safety legislation for decades.